Eyyjeyy/PHP_Rental_Monitoring/README.md

 7/16/24 - Revised Adminhouses Forms <br>
 - Revised New Modal Fields to be side by side <br>
 - Revised Update Modal Fields to be side by side <br>

+7/22/24 - Created Adminpayments <br>
+- Admin can approve or decline payment/s of tenants <br>
+- Approved payments are taken into payments.php's calculation mechanism <br>
+- Added Image Preview on click <br>